DIYgod/RSSHub/docs/en/joinus/new-rss/add-docs.md

 </code-block>
 </code-group>

-The documentation is created using [VuePress v1](https://vuepress.vuejs.org).
+The documentation is written in Markdown and rendered with [VuePress v1](https://v1.vuepress.vuejs.org).

 To add documentation to your route, use Vue components.
 They work like HTML tags.
 The following are the most commonly used components: